 Nothing breaks the ice like an evening cocktail, and paired with the remarkable ocean view at Cala, our culinary tour with expert guide Lourdes kicked off with flying colors.

 Pisco is a clear liquor distilled from grapes that’s mixed into many creative Peruvian cocktails.
 We gathered around the restaurant’s bar as the bartender showed us how to make Peru’s most beloved cocktail, the pisco sour.
-While the lime juice, triple sec, and pisco he poured into the cocktail shaker came as no surprise, the “secret ingredient” used to create the drink’s signature white froth (I don’t want to give away any surprises) was an eyebrow raising addition for many.
+While the lime juice, simple syrup, and pisco he poured into the cocktail shaker came as no surprise, the “secret ingredient” used to create the drink’s signature white froth (I don’t want to give away any surprises) was an eyebrow raising addition for many.

 Then we made our way to the outside seating area where waves crash onto the pebbled beach just a few feet away.
 Between sips of our cocktails, our group made introduction and snapped obligatory photos with the setting sun over the ocean.
 A brainstorm ensued for how to best describe the taste of our pisco sours; and what we came up with was “the perfect blend of sweet with tangy.”